top of page

 Awareness and Regulation Coaching (ARC)

-Awareness and Regulation Coaching (ARC) is a series of online courses designed to help you understand your ADHD and develop strategies to manage it better.
-Each course runs for 6 weeks, for two hours online a week, and builds skills to help you overcome the overwhelm of life with ADHD.
+Awareness and Regulation Coaching (ARC) is a series of online group coaching courses designed to help you understand your ADHD and develop strategies to manage it better.
+Each course runs for 6 weeks, for 90 minutes online, and builds skills to help you overcome the overwhelm of life with ADHD.

 ARC has been designed and developed by Dr Judith Mohring, consultant psychiatrist, coach, therapist and educator.
 Judith is an expert trainer in adult ADHD and also lives with ADHD.